-Following The Episcopal Church’s Way of Love, the Episcopal Diocese of Wasington will Tell the Truth about our diocese, churches and our relationship with/to racism.
+Following The Episcopal Church’s Way of Love, the Episcopal Diocese of Washington will Tell the Truth about our diocese, churches, and our relationship with racism.

 - Core Questions: What racial/cultural/ethnic groups are in our church?
 Who have we excluded or included?

-- Through the School for Christain Faith & Leadership, you are invited to partake in an array of courses that help deepen your commitment to equity and justice.
+- Through the School for Christian Faith & Leadership, you are invited to partake in an array of courses that help deepen your commitment to equity and justice.

 Sacred Ground Circles

 Sacred Ground is a film- and readings-based dialogue series on race, grounded in faith.
 Small groups are invited to walk through chapters of America’s history of race and racism, while weaving in threads of family story, economic class, and political and regional identity.

 The Episcopal Church Racial Justice Audit